Is The Driver Or Pedestrian At Fault In A

 In case if you are crossing against the light, the situation changes a little bit because the pedestrian has the obligation to make sure the road is clear before they step into the street.
 There is no technical rule requiring you to wait for a light to change but in New York, the rule is that you have an obligation to make sure the road is clear before you begin to cross.

 If you fail to do that or you cross against the light or you cross from the place other than the crosswalk and basically step into the path of the vehicle, it’s often called darting out.
 If someone darts out, then the vehicle may not necessarily be 100 per cent at fault.

-If you need help identifying Who Is At Fault In A Car-Pedestrian Accident Case, call the law office of Attorney Michael Joseph for a free initial consultation at (914) 574-8330 and get the information and legal answers you’re seeking.
+If you need help identifying Who Is At Fault In A Car-Pedestrian Accident Case, call the Pedestrian accident lawyers at the Law Office of Attorney Michael H. Joseph, PLLC for a free initial consultation.
+For our Manhattan pedestrian accident lawyers, call us at 212-858-0503.
+For our Westchester pedestrian accident lawyers, call us at (914) 574-8330 and get the information and legal answers you’re seeking.

 FOR OUR NEW YORK CITY OFFICE CALL: 212-858-0503

 FOR OUR WESTCHESTER OFFICE CALL: 914-574-8330